 Finally, in the expenses section, divide your expenses into categories.
-For example, if you shop food every weeks, you add the amount in the food section and so on.
+For example, if you shop for food every week, you add the amount in the food section and so on.
 Be precise when you record each expense, don’t round the sums.

-This record will help you to identify what expenses are not related with your purpose.
+This record will help you to identify what expenses are not related to your purpose.

 Since I started my financial independence journey, I’m really in line with my purpose and my values.
 I buy clothes only with gift cards and what I buy sparks joy!

 So if you want to stop worrying about money, stop being in debt and retire early, it’s the best solution!